Approved by the Board of Trustees on July 17, 2015

 Institutional Priorities and Strategic Objectives

 Gonzaga University is a complex organization that encompasses multiple channels of accountability, functions in a shifting competitive environment, serves a variety of constituencies and pursues a wide array of goals.
 Additionally, the University is increasingly being asked to become more sophisticated in how it makes decisions, delivers educational content, supports students and approaches its strategic planning.
-Meeting these expectations currently involves the work of more than 1,400 full-time employees, involves in excess of 2.6 million square feet of facilities and operates with a gross annual operating budget surpassing a quarter of a billion dollars.
+Meeting these expectations currently involves the work of more than 1,200 full-time employees, involves in excess of 3.1 million square feet of facilities and operates with a gross annual operating budget surpassing one third of a billion dollars.

 At the beginning of the current administration, the President set forth three institutional priorities to guide decision-making and resource allocation:

 - Gonzaga University an exemplar of American Jesuit higher education.

-- of academic and educational excellence across all programs,
+- Academic and educational excellence across the institution.

-- with a commitment to institutional viability and sustainability.
+- A commitment to institutional viability and sustainability.

 Strategic PlanThe Vision, Institutional Priorities, and Strategic Objectives articulated above served as the foundation for the development of the Gonzaga University Strategic Plan.
 This Plan identifies four primary guideposts toward our vision, called “commitments” – an acknowledgment that we do our work in an active, relational context, possessed of mutual accountabilities.